 But the fact that these chemicals aren’t just in any enclosed space but in an enclosed space that has the ability of reaching very high temperatures is another problem.
 Heat increases the rate of off-gassing.
 The high temperatures in a car during warm months can therefore increase the concentration of VOC’s and break down other chemicals into more toxic substances.

 The good news is that many manufacturers are beginning to reduce VOC levels in their cars.
 They are accomplishing this by using different materials, coatings and adhesives in manufacturing.
 According to the BBC, one such VOC that is being eliminated is the aforementioned polyvinyl chloride.
 In 2006, it was found in nearly every vehicle interior.
 By 2012, that number had dropped to 73% with manufacturers stating PVC would decline further.
 Honda, for one, claims that in 2019, 11 of the 15 Honda and Acura car and light truck models sold in the U.S. or Canada had PVC-free interiors.

 Since the new car smell isn’t going (completely) away any time soon, there are certain steps you can take to prevent any adverse health effects.

 The best advice to avoid any harm from the new car smell is to limit your time spent inside your car, especially early on.
-Don’t go on long road trip.
+Don’t go on long road trips.
 Don’t sit in your car if you need to kill time.
 When you are driving, keep your car well ventilated.
 Keep the windows open if possible.